HTTP steps

 headers.hasSize(3)

-save_header_value("cache_control" -> "my-cache-control-value")
+save_header_value("cache-control" -> "my-cache-control-value")

 body.is(